Rohit-Annamaneni-1207/Hostile_post_classification/README.md

-This project is aimed at classifying codemixed tweets to check for hostile content, hate speech and fake or misdirecting information.
+This project is aimed at multi-label classification of codemixed tweets to check for hostile content, hate speech and fake or misdirecting information.

 The cleaned and transliterated data is made available on the repository